inkscope/inkscope/README.md

 Manual installation is fully described in the [inkScope wiki](https://github.com/inkscope/inkscope/wiki)

+All modules have been packaged: see [inkScope packaging](https://github.com/inkscope/inkscope-packaging)

 Here is the dashboard screenshot and an object storage user management screenshot.
 Other screenshots can be found [there](https://github.com/inkscope/inkscope/tree/master/screenshots)

 ![dashboard](https://raw.github.com/inkscope/inkscope/master/screenshots/Screenshot-Status.png)